This is a MATE panel applet to notify when software updates become available.

 - yum-updatesd is preferred (as it is used D-Bus to report status).
 The availability of updates is checked by the daemon, which then broadcasts over D-Bus.
 For better performance, change the check interval from 3600 to 600 second (see /etc/yum/yum-updatesd.conf).
 Recent Fedora versions do not ship it by default, but you can get it from the standard repository.

-- yum is used elsewhere (but it is ugly as we depend on counting output lines).
+- dnf or yum is used elsewhere (but it is ugly as we depend on counting output lines).
 Checks are performed each 10 minutes by querying all repos.

 C. For systems which use apt (Debian, Ubuntu, Mint etc.)